ExerAptoideME/python-exercise/README.md

 The present code represents a simple webAPI based on the Flask web framework that reports a list of strings from a list based on the initial characters of a string.

 ### Prerequisites
-To run the present applicaition
+To run the present application:
 ```
 Linux Server
 Postman (or other method of executing HTTP requests)